verrazzano/docs/content/en/docs/setup/install/multicluster.md

   ```
   $ kind get kubeconfig --internal --name <your-admin-cluster-name> | grep server
   ```
-  In the output of this command, you can find the URL of the admin cluster API server from the `server` entry.
+  In the output of this command, you can find the URL of the admin cluster API server from the `server` field.
 Set the value of the `ADMIN_K8S_SERVER_ADDRESS` variable to this URL.
   ```
   $ export ADMIN_K8S_SERVER_ADDRESS=<the server address from the config output>
   ```

 On the admin cluster, create a ConfigMap that contains the externally accessible admin cluster Kubernetes server address found in the previous step.
-This configmap must be named `verrazzano-admin-cluster` to be detected by Verrazzamo.
+To be detected by Verrazzano, this ConfigMap must be named `verrazzano-admin-cluster`.
 ```
 # On the admin cluster
 $ kubectl --kubeconfig $KUBECONFIG_ADMIN --context $KUBECONTEXT_ADMIN \